ssyounge/ASIB/README.md

 teacher2_use_adapter: 1
 teacher2_bn_head_only: 0
 ```

+When `use_distillation_adapter` is enabled, each teacher routes its features
+through a small MLP adapter before computing synergy.
+The output dimension of
+these adapters is controlled by `distill_out_dim` (default `512`).
+All
+teachers must share the same value so their features can be stacked.

 `run_experiments.sh` exports these values so you can toggle them for
 sweeps or batch runs without editing every config file.